Classic Shirley Temple Recipe

 Mix it up with these fun twists on the sweet classic!

-• Ginger ale– The original Shirley Temple was made with ginger ale, not lemon-lime soda.
+• The Original Shirley Temple: The first Shirley Temple (made for Shirley Temple herself) was made with ginger ale, not lemon-lime soda.
 Give it a try for a slightly spicier flavor.

-• Orange juice– add a splash of orange juice.
+• Sunrise Shirley Temple: Add a splash of orange juice for a tropical, layered look.
 This adds a bright, zesty kick and will make your drink look like a sunrise.

-• Fresh lime juice– Something about fresh lime juice makes the drink more delicious and fancy!
+• Add Fresh Lime Juice – Something about fresh lime juice makes the drink more delicious and fancy!

 How would you make a less sweet Shirley Temple?